yalmip/yalmip.github.io/_posts/examples/2016-09-17-standardmpc.md

 end
 ````

 We can now obtain a solution from an arbitrary initial state, by simply constraining the initial state.
-The benefit now is that we do not have to redefine the compleyte model everytime the initial state changes, but simply make a small addition to it.
+The benefit now is that we do not have to redefine the complete model everytime the initial state changes, but simply make a small addition to it.
 The overhead in YALMIP to convert to solver specific format remains though.
-Of course, the draw-back is that there are some extra variables and constraints, but the computational impact of this is absolutely minor.
+Of course, the drawback is that there are some extra variables and constraints, but the computational impact of this is absolutely minor.

 ````matlab
 optimize([constraints, x0 == [3;1]],objective);